mia-platform/mlp/docs/60_filtered_job.md

-# Pre-Deploy Jobs
+# Filtered Jobs

 `mlp` supports the execution of Kubernetes `Job` resources before the main deploy phase.
-These pre-deploy jobs can be used to run database migrations, data transformations, or any other task that must complete successfully before the rest of the resources are applied to the cluster.
+These filtered jobs can be used to run database migrations, data transformations, or any other task that must complete successfully before the rest of the resources are applied to the cluster.

 ## How It Works

-Pre-deploy jobs are identified by the annotation `mia-platform.eu/deploy` on a `Job` resource.
-When the `--pre-deploy-job-annotation` flag is provided to the `deploy` command, `mlp` will scan the resources and separate all `Job` resources whose annotation value matches the one provided.
+Filtered jobs are identified by the annotation `mia-platform.eu/deploy` on a `Job` resource.
+When the `--filtered-job-annotation` flag is provided to the `deploy` command, `mlp` will scan the resources and separate all `Job` resources whose annotation value matches the one provided.

 These jobs are executed before the remaining resources are applied.
 If the flag is not provided, any `Job`